 We intend to enter into a Separation and Distribution Agreement with Xerox before the Distribution.
 The Separation and Distribution Agreement will set forth our agreements with Xerox regarding the principal actions to be taken in connection with the Spin-Off.
 It will also set forth other agreements that govern aspects of our relationship with Xerox following the Spin-Off.
+We have not yet finalized all of the terms of this agreement, and we intend to include additional details on the terms of this agreement in an amendment to this Information Statement.
 In particular, the Separation and Distribution Agreement will generally provide that:

-- · all of the assets of the BPO Business not already owned by us and owned by Xerox prior to the Distribution will be transferred to us; - all of the assets of the businesses and operations conducted by Xerox other than the BPO Business not already owned by Xerox and owned by us prior to the Distribution will be transferred to Xerox; - all of the liabilities (whether accrued, contingent or otherwise) of the BPO Business that are obligations of Xerox prior to the Distribution will be assumed by us; - certain liabilities and assets related to general corporate will generally be retained by or transferred to Xerox; and - all of the liabilities (whether accrued, contingent or otherwise) of the business and operations conducted by Xerox other than the BPO Business that are our obligations prior to the Distribution will be assumed by Xerox.
+- · all of the assets of the BPO Business not already owned by us and owned by Xerox prior to the Distribution will be transferred to us; - all of the assets of the businesses and operations conducted by Xerox other than the BPO Business not already owned by Xerox and owned by us prior to the Distribution will be transferred to Xerox; - all of the liabilities (whether accrued, contingent or otherwise) of the BPO Business that are obligations of Xerox prior to the Distribution will be assumed by us; and - all of the liabilities (whether accrued, contingent or otherwise) of the business and operations conducted by Xerox other than the BPO Business that are our obligations prior to the Distribution will be assumed by Xerox.